 Expect to wait up to two weeks for most policies.

 Policies are delivered electronically or in the mail.

 You can change your address and beneficiary online.
 There are also multiple forms available in PDF format.
-To cancel your policy you need to call the customer service number.
+To cancel your policy you need to call customer service.

 MassMutual currently does not accept online payments by credit card.
-Policyholders can pay annually or on a monthly basis, which will cost extra.
+Policyholders can pay annually or monthly.
 You can pay the following ways:

 Besides the online quote tool, MassMutual has a mobile app that lets you manage your account and policy, update your address and contact info, view billing details, make payments, and set up automatic payments.

-To claim a death benefit, MassMutual requires the following:
+To claim a death benefit you need to call a MassMutual rep, who will require the following:

 Policygenius offers insurance policies from many of the nation's top insurers, who pay us a commission for our services.
 However, all editorial choices are made independently.

 Tim Torres is a Reviews Editor at Policygenius, where he navigates quote tools, uncovers important carrier information, and translates the complex nuances of auto, home, and life insurance policies into easy and understandable reading.